Rishi Sunak: UK's ex-Treasury chief gets his shot at PM job

 LONDON (AP) — Rishi Sunak ran for Britain's top job and lost.
 Then he got another shot — and the chance to say "I told you so."

 The former U.K. Treasury chief was runner-up to Liz Truss in the contest to replace the scandal-plagued Boris Johnson as Conservative Party leader and prime minister.
-But Truss quit after a turbulent 45-day term, and Johnson has abandoned a comeback attempt, and Sunak won the race Monday to finally assume the office he missed out on less than two months ago.
+But Truss quit after a turbulent 45-day term, and Johnson has abandoned a comeback attempt.
+That left Sunak out front, and he won the race Monday to be leader of the Conservative Party and will assume the office he missed out on less than two months ago.

 Victory in the Conservative leadership contest is vindication for Sunak, who warned in the last campaign that Truss' tax-cutting economic plans were reckless and would cause havoc.
 And so they did.